jezhalford/dbmarshal/README.markdown

         triggers/
         revisions/

-If the three required subdirectories do not exist when you `dbmarshal init` they will be created for you.
+If the required directory structure does not exist when you `dbmarshal init` it will be created for you.

 ###Stored Procedures and Triggers###